All Episodes

 Pure by design.

-And the reason why the Social Security crowd is not getting their cost of living increase is because that money is going to youthful, younger union thug type voters, acorn type voters who organize round up votes and vote themselves for Obama.
+And The reason why the Social Security crowd is not getting their cost of living increase is because that money is going to youthful younger union thug type voters, Acorn-type voters, who organize round up votes and vote themselves for Obama.

-Yes, I checked the email.
+Yes, I checked email Rush.

-What do you what why does Obama not like old people?
+Why does Obama not like old people?

 Come on, folks.